andyml123/andyml123.github.io/get-well-soon-messages-for-a-friend.md

 <h2>Inspirational Messages for a Sick Friend</h2>

+Sometimes friends need the people close to them to give them a lift.
+Being ill can take its toll and make you negative or unhappy.
+So sending or saying to a friend something inspirational to remind them they will recover soon and be back to normal eventually can be a big boost.
+So if you think your friend could do with their spirits lifting or have been feeling a bit down in the dumps then use one of these inspirational get well messages.

 <ul class="heart">
 <li>I know you're feeling ill and probably a bit blue, but remember that everyone is wishing you well and sending you loving thoughts.
 Get well soon</li>
 <li>You can beat this!
 Stay strong and you'll be well again in no time</li>